nathanramoscfa/pyfinlab/README.md

     The data api wrapper makes it easy to switch between [yfinance](https://github.com/ranaroussi/yfinance) (free to use) and [tia](https://github.com/PaulMest/tia) (Bloomberg Professional Service subscription required) libraries for pulling financial data.

 ## Installation

 PyFinanceLab comes with many dependencies.
-It is recommended you use Anaconda for this installation.
+It is recommended you use Anaconda for this installation process.
 [Anaconda Individual Edition](https://www.anaconda.com/products/individual) is appropriate for most users.
-These instructions use Anaconda Prompt and pip for environment management and package installation.
-It is recommended you create a new Anaconda environment to keep pyfinlab isolated from your other environments.
+Make sure you have installed [Microsoft C++ Build Tools](https://visualstudio.microsoft.com/visual-cpp-build-tools/) installed on your computer.
+If you encounter any errors with, "Microsoft Visual C++ 14.0 is required", try following [these instructions](https://stackoverflow.com/a/55370133/16367225) to download and install Microsoft Visual C++ 14.0.
+Open an issue if you need help.

 ### Windows Instructions